Urgent: AB 2497 is in Assembly Appropriations

 • Dry needling requires inserting acupuncture needles into the body — a procedure demanding precision anatomy knowledge

-• Licensed acupuncturists complete 660–870 hours of supervised clinical training; PT dry needling programs offer minimal to none
+• Licensed acupuncturists complete 960 hours of supervised clinical training in a 4–5 year Doctoral program; PT dry needling programs offer minimal to none

 • No national standardized exam or oversight board — no accountability when patients are injured